aleinfuNeosurance/NeosuranceSDK_v3_java/README.md

 ## Installation

 NeosuranceSDK is available through [jitpack](https://jitpack.io/).
-To install it, simply add the following line to your project:
+To install it, simply add the following line to your project (see also [NSR SDK v3 JavaExample](https://github.com/aleinfuNeosurance/NeosuranceSDK_v3_java_example)):

 1. Add it in your root **gradle** file at the end of repositories: